scalacenter/snake-workshop/website/docs/snake/scala-basics.md

 ## Enums

-`enum` can be used to define a type which a finite set of named values.
+`enum` can be used to define a type with a finite set of named values.
 For example:

 ```scala
 enum Direction: